Jump to topic

 Side Effects of Excessive Alcohol Use

 Alcoholism puts people at an increased risk for a variety of health problems, including:

 - Liver disease — Hepatic steatosis, alcoholic hepatitis, and cirrhosis are all linked to alcohol use.

-- Digestive problems — Alcohol damages your digestive system and can lead to health problems including gastritis, ulcers, and damage to your pancreas (pancreatitis).
+- Digestive problems — Alcohol damages your digestive system and can lead to health problems, including gastritis, ulcers, and pancreatitis.

 - Heart problems — Drinking can raise your blood pressure and lead to heart failure and stroke.